The editors of Mid-American Review would like to congratulate the winners of the 2012-2013 literary competitions.

 The James Wright Poetry Award

 We extend our congratulations to Mark Wagenaar, winner of this year’s James Wright Poetry Award, for his poem “The Body Distances (Still Life with Everything in the World).”
 Traci Brimhall, this year’s judge and author of Our Lady of the Ruins, writes that the winning poem, “tackles the miraculous, the relationship of one body to another, the vagaries of faith, and language’s ability to communicate the revelation of the moon on water.
 I admire its imagistic leaps, its shifting rhetoric, and its subtle music—how ‘borne’ slides into ‘bone,’ ‘scribes’ swings into ‘times.’
 Its absences and unbridgeable distances stayed with me—the body, the moon, a heart’s extra vessel, an anomalous groove in the brain.
 It made me think, it made me feel, it made me want the miraculous all to myself.
 I love its mixture of beauty and agony, tenderness and awe, its crowning yes.”

-Mr. Wagenaar will be awarded the $1,000 prize and his poem will be published in issue 33.2 of Mid-American Review, due this spring.
+Mr. Wagenaar was awarded the $1,000 prize and his poem was published in issue 33.2 of Mid-American Review.

 We are happy to announce five additional poems and their authors, also submitted to the judge as finalists:

 “One Story” by Sara Gelston

 “Patriotics” and “Family History (I)” by Jennifer Luebbers

 “In the Second Half of Life” by Leslie Williams